Publish With Us

 How can I ensure my proposal will be looked at?
 Should I come in personally to submit my proposal?Penguin Random House India receives over 500 proposals and manuscripts every year.
 We value all submissions and each proposal is given the same diligent attention by our qualified and experienced editorial team.
 We would, thus, not advise you to come in personally to deliver your proposal.
 Nonetheless, in case you should decide to visit our office personally, you are requested to handover your written proposal at the reception.

-If I come personally, will I get to meet with an editor and discuss my proposal?Owing to high publication volumes, meeting with prospectives and discussing individual proposals with the editorial team is, unfortunately, not possible.
+If I come personally, will I get to meet with an editor and discuss my proposal?Owing to high publication volumes, meeting with prospective and discussing individual proposals with the editorial team is, unfortunately, not possible.

 Should I send in a complete manuscript?At the initial stage, sending in a complete manuscript is not required.
 The publishing potential of a book is evaluated based on a proposal outlining in detail the structure/literary style, contents, potential readership and the market for the content.

 What does the process of evaluation entail and how long does it take?The editorial team conducts a preliminary evaluation of the synopsis and sample chapters to develop an insight into the work and gauge its potential.
-In the event that your proposal is not found suitable, you may be asked to send in the entire manuscript for a thorough evaluation.
+In the event your proposal is found suitable, you may be asked to send in the entire manuscript for a thorough evaluation.
 The manuscript is then evaluated in detail by a team of editors for its language, literary merits, readability, style, competition, marketability and sales potential.
 This detailed evaluation takes a minimum of six months and post evaluation, you will be informed of our final decision.
 Please note that asking for a detailed manuscript does not in any way mean that it has been or will be accepted for publishing.

 Whom shall I contact during the process of evaluation?The detailed process of evaluation takes a minimum of six months.
 During this time, we unfortunately will be unable to respond to any queries either by phone, fax, email or in person.
 The decision is communicated at the end of the evaluation period.
 Penguin Random House India is not obligated to assign any reason if your proposal/manuscript does not suit our publishing programme.